cornelcroi/photo-sharing-website/README.md

   ```
   - amplify selected hosting option is S3 with CloudFront using HTTPS
     - the default  CloudFront distribution points to the root folder of hosting S3 bucket
-    - the supplimentary CloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)
+    - the supplementary CloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)